Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 26 trips per day across all routes, which equates to about four weekly trips per stop.
+On average, there are about 26 trips per day across all routes, which equates to roughly 4 weekly trips per individual stop.

 Frequently Asked Questions - Transport